linkangit/ChIP-seq_Comprehensive_Documentation/Bonus_StepA_Bigwig_Generation.md

 - [ ] Browser session files created for IGV and UCSC
 - [ ] Multi-resolution tracks available for different zoom levels
 - [ ] Validation summary completed and documented

-**Ready for Bonus Step B: Data Visualization** to create publication-quality figures and comprehensive visualizations of the ChIP-seq results!